CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Evaluate-and-Optimize-RAG-Performance.md

 1. Press **Ctrl+S** to save the file.

-1. Re-run the evaluation script.
+1. Rerun the evaluation script.

     ```bash
     python evaluate.py